azhaidar/azhaidar/README.md

 ### ⚙️ About Me
 > “Fast Precision”

-I’m **Van**, an Electrical Engineering student driven by the pursuit of mastery in:
+I’m **Azmal**, an Electrical Engineering student driven by the pursuit of mastery in:
 - 🧠 **Embedded Systems & Control Automation**
 - 🛡️ **Cybersecurity & Reverse Engineering**